What Is a Good GMAT Score for Harvard Business School?

 All else equal, a good GMAT score is generally one that is equal to your target school’s median or average score.
 However, as we’ve just discussed, all applicants are different, so what constitutes a competitive GMAT score for Harvard varies from applicant to applicant, not only because factors such as GPA and work experience are weighed, but also because HBS looks to form a diverse profile for its incoming class.

 The upshot is that your direct competition is other applicants whose profiles are similar to yours.
-Furthermore, if “the pool you’re swimming in” is particularly deep, you may need a higher GMAT score in order to float to the top.
-For example, let’s say your applicant profile falls mostly within the averages at HBS — perhaps you’re a white male with 4.5 years of work experience in venture capital and an undergraduate degree in business, with a GPA of 3.8.
-In that case, a GMAT score that is well above the Harvard median of 730 may be necessary for you to rise to the top of a sea of similar applicants, perhaps a score of 760 or 770.
+Furthermore, if “the pool you’re swimming in” is particularly deep, you’ll need a higher GMAT score to float to the top.
+For example, let’s say your applicant profile falls mostly within the averages at HBS.
+Perhaps you’re a white male with 4.5 years of work experience in venture capital and an undergraduate degree in business, with a GPA of 3.8.
+In that case, a GMAT score that is well above the Harvard median of 740 may be necessary.
+To rise to the top of a sea of similar applicants, you may need a score of 760 or 770.

-On the other hand, let’s say you’re an international student with an undergraduate degree in the social sciences, a GPA of 4.0, and 6 years of high-level work experience in a government sector.
-In that case, the pool you’re wading in will be a bit smaller, so you may feel comfortable applying with a GMAT score that falls at or below the Harvard average, perhaps a score of 700 or 710.
+On the other hand, let’s say you’re an international student with an undergraduate degree in the social sciences.
+Your GPA is 4.0, and you have 6 years of high-level work experience in the government sector.
+In that case, the pool you’re wading in will be a bit smaller.
+You might feel comfortable applying with a GMAT score that falls at or below the Harvard median, perhaps a score of 700 or 710.
 You may, in fact, be a highly desirable candidate, in light of your overall profile.

 Your direct competition is other applicants whose profiles are similar to yours.

-Another thing to keep in mind is that “unique” data points in your profile are not automatically, or entirely, an advantage.
-Remember, admissions doesn’t just care about creating a diverse class; they want to find students who will excel in the program.
-In other words, your application has to demonstrate that you have the skills and proficiencies necessary to be successful in graduate-level business classes with other highly skilled and knowledgeable future MBAs.
+Another thing to keep in mind is that “unique” data points in your profile are not automatically an advantage.
+Remember, admissions doesn’t just care about creating a diverse class.
+They want to find students who will excel in the program.
+Thus, your application must demonstrate that you have the skills and proficiencies necessary to be successful in graduate-level business classes.

-For example, perhaps you majored in humanities in college and your work experience is in media.
-In those respects, your applicant profile would be pretty uncommon — only 4% of HBS’s Class of 2022 earned an undergraduate degree in arts/humanities and only 5% came from the media/entertainment/travel sector.
+For example, perhaps you majored in humanities in college, and your work experience is in media.
+In those respects, your applicant profile would be pretty uncommon — only 5% of HBS’s Class of 2026 earned an undergraduate degree in arts/humanities, and only 4% came from the media/entertainment/travel sector.
+Can you assume that you’ll be competitive applying with a GMAT score of 650?
+Not quite.
+While your unique background could be an advantage, it could be a disadvantage if, for example, you don’t have many quant-specific courses in your background, or your performance in those courses was lackluster.

 In a case like that, shooting for a Quant score that is at the upper end of Harvard’s range, say a score of 50 or 51, could be a smart play.
-That score would help alleviate any worries admissions might have that you wouldn’t be able to handle rigorous, graduate-level classes focused on subjects such as finance, economics, and statistical analysis.
+That score would show that you are able to handle rigorous, graduate-level classes focused on quant-heavy subjects.

 Think about it: admissions would probably expect that a person with a background in humanities and work experience in media would score high on GMAT Verbal.
 But scoring high on GMAT Quant?
-Doing so could not only help “balance the scale” but also really make your application stand out.
-Then (assuming no other glaring weaknesses) you might really have an edge, because you would be showcasing strong quantitative skills and uniquely multifaceted verbal abilities.
+Doing so could not only help “balance the scales” but also really make your application stand out.
+Then, you might really have an edge.
+You would be showcasing strong quantitative skills and uniquely multifaceted verbal abilities.

 TTP PRO TIP: